pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedHTML.md

     * checked -> select by default
     * header element will be used to introduce the page, as well as provide a navigation menu.
     * The main element will contain the core content of your page.
+    * Post method
+    * role
+    * The aria-labelledby property enables authors to reference other elements on the page to define an accessible name.
+This is useful when using elements that don't have native support for associating elements to provide an accessible name.